meb-team/KRYPTON/README.md

     - Trinity >= 2.9.1 and [Salmon](https://github.com/COMBINE-lab/salmon/releases/download/v1.0.0/Salmon-1.0.0_linux_x86_64.tar.gz) >= v1.0.0
         - I ran all my tests with **Trinity v2.9.1 which requires Salmon v1.0.0**
         - More recent version of Trinity may require Salmon > v1.0.0
-        - The recipe for their [Docker image](https://hub.docker.com/r/trinityrnaseq/trinityrnaseq/tags) can help you decide if the information is not given in the Trinity's documentation.
+        - The recipe for their [Docker image](https://hub.docker.com/r/trinityrnaseq/trinityrnaseq/tags) can help you choose the righ version of Salmon to use whether this information is not present in the Trinity's documentation.
     - [TransDecoder](https://github.com/TransDecoder/TransDecoder) >= 5.5.0

 - _Mode assembly_